mymindishazel/Ravys-unified-discord-ruleset/README.md

 You must use language that's neutral and inclusive of all members in the community, as well as free of any hatred.

 **(vi) Be positive**
 You shall not actively seek out argument and disdain.
 Trolling can be fun and enjoyable, yet you must not troll in an attempt to make anyone feel uncomfortable.
-Towards others, you should start with a positive attitude.
+Toward others, you should start with a positive attitude.

 **(vii) Be honest**
 **a.**